-Abstract We perform a statistical study of flux ropes and reconnection fronts based on MErcury Surface, Space ENviroment, GEochemistry, and Ranging (MESSENGER) magnetic field and plasma observations to study the implications for the spatial distribution of reconnection sites in Mercury's near magnetotail.
+Abstract.
+We perform a statistical study of flux ropes and reconnection fronts based on MESSENGER magnetic field and plasma observations to study the implications for the spatial distribution of reconnection sites in Mercury's near magnetotail.
 The results show important differences of temporal and spatial distributions as compared to Earth.
-We have surveyed the plasma sheet crossings between $-2R_M$ and $-3R_M$ downtail from the planet, i.e., the location of Near-Mercury Neutral Line (NMNL).
+We have surveyed the plasma sheet crossings between $-2 R_M$ and $-3 R_M$ downtal from the planet, i.e., the location of Near Mercury Neutral Line (NMNL).
 Plasma sheets were defined to be regions with $\beta \ge 0.5$.
 Using this definition, 39 flux ropes and 86 reconnection fronts were identified in the plasma sheet.
 At Mercury, the distributions of flux ropes and reconnection fronts show clear dawn-dusk asymmetry with much higher occurrence rate on the dawnside plasma sheet than on the duskside.
-This suggests that magnetic reconnection in Mercury's magnetotail occurs more frequently in the dawnside than in the duskside plasma sheet, which is different than the observations in Earth's magnetotail showing more reconnection signatures in the duskside plasma sheet.
-The distribution of plasma sheet thickness shows that plasma sheet near the midnight is the thinnest part and does not show obvious asymmetry.
-Thus, the reasons that cause magnetic reconnection to preferentially occur on the dawnside of the magnetotail at Mercury may not be the plasma sheet thickness and require further study.
+This suggests that magnetic reconnection in Mercury's magnetotail occurs more frequently in the dawnside than in the duskside plasma sheet, which is different than the poservations in Earth's magnetotail showing more reconnection signatures in the duskside plasma sheet.
+The distribution of plasma sheet thickness shows that plasma their the midnight is the thinnest part and does not show obvious asymmetry.
+Thus the reasons that cause magnetic reconnection to preferentially occur on the while of the magnetotail at Mercury may not be the plasma sheet thickness and require further study.
 The peak occurrence rates of flux ropes and reconnection fronts in Mercury's plasma sheet are ~ 60 times higher than that of Earth's values, which we interpret to be due to the highly variable magnetospheric conditions at Mercury.
 Such higher occurrence rate of magnetic reconnection would generate more plasma flows in the dawnside plasma sheet than in the duskside.
 These plasma flows would mostly brake and initiate the substorm dipolarization on the postmidnight sector at Mercury rather than the premidnight susbtorm onset location at Earth.
+Keywords. flux ropes, reconnection fronts, reconnection site, dawn-dusk asymmetry,